ruby-shoryuken/shoryuken/README.md

   - [sidekiq, 1]
 ```

-And supposing all the queues are full of messages, the configuration above will make Shoryuken to process "shoryuken" messages 3 times more than "uppercut" and 6 times more than "sidekiq",
+And supposing all the queues are full of messages, the configuration above will make Shoryuken to process "shoryuken" 3 times more than "uppercut" and 6 times more than "sidekiq",
 splitting the work among the 25 available processors.

-If the “shoryuken" queue gets empty, Shoryuken will keep using the 25 processors, but only to process “uppercut” (2 times more than “sidekiq”) and “sidekiq” messages.
+If the “shoryuken" queue gets empty, Shoryuken will keep using the 25 processors, but only to process “uppercut” (2 times more than “sidekiq”) and “sidekiq”.

 If the “shoryuken” queue gets a new message, Shoryuken will smoothly increase back the "shoryuken" weight one by one until it reaches the weight of 5 again.

 If all queues get empty, all processors will be changed to the waiting state and the queues will be checked every `delay: 60`.
 If any queue gets a new message, Shoryuken will bring back the processors one by one to the ready state.

+### Fetch in batches

+To be more efficient (performance/cost), Shoryuken retrieves SQS messages in batches, the batch size is based on `ready_processors > 10 ?
+10 : ready_processors`, [SQS limits the batch by 10](http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/SQS/Queue.html#receive_message-instance_method).

 ## Why another gem?